 Challenges we ran into

 First of all to import the data.
 It was challenging to import thousands of images into arrays so that they can be analysed.
-We tried to use an algorithm that could set deep features but, as this wasn't possible, we implemented the CNN.
-We thought the challenge was coding the machine learning algorithm but in the end that wasn't a problem.
+We tried to use an algorithm that could set deep features but, as this wasn't possible (mainly due to time), we implemented the CNN and used the keras-utils library instead.
+We thought the challenge was coding the machine learning algorithm but in the end that wasn't a problem, but rather achieve a functional model with good accuracy.
 Also RAM was hard to control.

 Accomplishments that I'm proud of